 As much as you might not want to admit it, in their own way each family member contributes to the functioning of a family unit.
 If you’re thinking, “well not exactly”, then think of your children and their needs.
 Despite a divorce, each person is still an important part of the family framework and once they are gone, the frame can crumble.
 There is no need to create more stress for the surviving family members by not preparing for the future.
 Yes, it takes discipline.
 It takes facing the possibility of death which is never pleasant, and it takes money to maintain the policy.
 But imagine your family without you, where would they be?

-We here at San Diego Family Mediation Center are here to help you with life’s difficult moments.
+West Coast Family Mediation Center is here to help you with life’s difficult moments.
 In fact, we specialize in shepherding you and your family through the unforeseen changes in life.
 We have years of experience working with our clients to successfully break down what might seem like formidable problems.
 You are not alone!
-Let us work with you and your family to start a conversation about how to tackle those problems, together.
+Contact West Coast Family Mediation Center to set up a consultation about how to tackle those problems, together.